 Best for: Worldwide chauffeur retainer for multi-city principals — a family-office or ultra-high-net-worth principal whose retainer needs to follow them from a New York City primary residence to London, Geneva, Zurich, Singapore, or other principal-coverage cities on the global circuit, with consistent product spec across the network.

 Carey International is the legacy global chauffeured-transportation operator on the list, with documented ultra-high-net-worth retention across multi-city accounts and an owned-and-operated fleet posture in New York City that anchors the network spine.
 Published-equivalent monthly retainer terms run $7,500 to $30,000 across major cities depending on hours, vehicle mix, and exclusivity, with the multi-city configuration calibrated to a principal whose calendar moves across cities on a recurring basis.
-The Carey retention positioning is the strongest single argument for inclusion at the #2 slot on a family-office ranking that scores against multi-city use cases.
+The Carey retention positioning is the strongest single argument for inclusion as the worldwide option on a family-office ranking that scores against multi-city use cases.

 Personal-driver assignment is named chauffeur in the principal’s primary city, with network coverage on travel.
 The model means the New York City primary chauffeur is dedicated to the principal across the New York-resident schedule, and the network — Carey’s owned-and-operated and licensee operators across more than five hundred cities — handles the same product spec when the principal travels to London, Geneva, or another covered city.
 The trade-off versus a single-city specialist is the operator-level variance on travel cities; the principal does not get the same chauffeur in London that they get in New York, but they do get the same product spec, the same billing format, the same trip-data system, and the same insurance posture.
 For a principal whose retainer is anchored to a Manhattan calendar and only travels to additional cities a handful of times a year, that trade-off is acceptable; for a principal whose travel calendar materially crosses the New York-resident schedule, Carey moves from secondary-vendor backstop to primary-vendor.